 For every Barbara Hershey (born Barbara Lynn Herzstein) there is a Neil Patrick Harris who uses their middle name for professional disambiguation.
-This middle-name rule is not the same as trademark's likelihoodof-confusion standard.
-It is more restrictive in some ways, and less re ACTORS EQUITY, PROFESSIONAL NAME POLICY (1986).
-SAG-AFTRA, the union of film, television, and radio actors, has a similar policy.
+This middle-name rule is not the same as trademark's likelihood-of-confusion standard.
+It is more restrictive in some ways, and less restrictive in others.

-strictive in others.
 But it works in context.
 There is a restricted universe of actors working on stage productions, and among that universe, a unique full name is sufficient for precise identification.